Themis3000/PackingShipDynConverter/README.md

 # PackingShipDynConverter

-Converts etsy packing slip pdf's into a smaller under 4 inch wide packing slip for the purpose of fitting into 4x8 envelopes with no folding.
+Converts etsy packing slip pdf's into a smaller under 4 inch wide packing slip for the purpose of fitting into 4x8 envelopes with minimal folding.
 Made for 4x6 labels

 ## Why?